Walnut Stains on Your Hands? Here's How to Banish Them for Good

 Parts That Stain

-Hull and shell: The outer coverings of black walnuts contain the highest concentrations of juglone, which can quickly transfer to your skin during handling.
+Hull and shell: The outer layers of black walnuts have the highest amounts of juglone, which can easily transfer to your skin when you handle them.

 Removal Challenges